St-vn/scripting-tips/index.md

 -- Events

-Humanoid.HealthChanged:Connect(function() -- you can use .Died event but for the sake of this example I won't.
+Humanoid.Running:Connect(function(Speed) -- fires when the humanoid runs
-    if Humanoid.Health <= 0 then -- checks if player has died
+    if not (Speed <= 0) then -- Checks if the player is still moving because the event fires when the player stops walking -- do something
-        -- Random comment to make this code harder to reade end end)
+    end
+end)
 ```